Bing (TV series)

 Bing is an animated children's television series based on the books by Ted Dewan and produced by Acamar Films.
-The series follows a pre-school boy bunny named Bing as he experiences everyday issues.
+The series follows a pre-school male bunny named Bing as he experiences everyday issues.

 Bing airs on CBeebies in the United Kingdom and Ireland and on S4C dubbed into Welsh.
-In January 2024, Acamar Films announced that Bing had been requested over one billion times on BBC iPlayer.
-RAI in Italy premiered the series in 2018 on its Rai YoYo channel.
-In the United States, the series started airing on Cartoon Network's Cartoonito programming block in September 2021 with an American voice cast, replacing the original British voice cast.
+The series also aired on the streaming service BBC iPlayer.
+RAI in Italy premiered the series in 2018 on its Rai Yoyo channel.
+In the United States, the series started airing on Cartoon Network's Cartoonito programming block in September 2021. with an American voice cast, replacing the original British voice cast.
 The series premiered in France on France 5 in January 2023.
 Bing airs in 130 countries around the world and is available for streaming on YouTube across a network of 25 localized channels.

 Bing has won numerous awards including an International Emmy Kids Award and a Writers' Guild Award.
 The Peek-a-Boo Bing soft toy has won a 2023 Made For Mums Gold Award.

 Plot

-Every episode starts off with Flop saying "Round the corner not far away".
-Whatever Bing is doing at the start of the episode.
-At the end of each episode, Bing summarises what he has learnt, with Flop intoning "It's a Bing thing".
+Every episode starts off with the narrator (Flop) saying "Round the corner not far away".
+In every episode, Bing encounters a problem, leading him to go to Flop for advice.
+Bing uses the advice to solve the problem.
+At the end of each episode, Bing recaps the episode's events, with Flop following up with "It's a Bing thing" before the show goes to credits.